caosong/minimal_scene/README.md

 <> means required arguments and [] means optional arguments.
 Here is a subset of arguments explained:

-<img_pt_mat file>: the file that contains the bi-partite graph between points and images.
+img_pt_mat file: the file that contains the bi-partite graph between points and images.
 Each line should be in the format of
         pt_idx1 img_idx1 pos1
         pt_idx2 img_idx2 pos2
         ...
     , where pt_idx is the point index, img_idx is the image index, and pos is the index of which the point's descriptor appear in the feature (e.g. SIFT) list of that image.

-<list keys file>: each line of this file should be the location of a SIFT key file.
+list keys file: each line of this file should be the location of a SIFT key file.
 The order should be consistent with image index (0 based).

-<num images>: total number of images
+num images: total number of images

-<num points>: total number of points
+num points: total number of points

-<k cover>: K used in the probabilistic K-cover algorithm
+k cover: K used in the probabilistic K-cover algorithm

-<percentage>: The target percentage of coverage over all images
+percentage: The target percentage of coverage over all images

-<point idx file>: The output file of selected point indices
+point idx file: The output file of selected point indices

 [record dist]: Record distribution of each image being covered, for debugging purposes.
 Normally could be set to 0.